Tytus, Romek i A'Tomek: Contents

 The story centers on Romek and A'Tomek, two Boy Scouts, and Tytus de Zoo, a chimpanzee with the ability of human speech.
 The trio is aided by two adults, Professor T. Alent - a friendly mad scientist, and personification of Chmielewski himself, comic book author Papcio Chmiel.
 The boys participate in various adventures, some embedded in the realities of Poland at that time, others completely unrealistic.
 As scouts, they go to camps, take part in joint ventures organized by the Polish Scouting Association, and even participate in military exercises; at other times they travel through mysterious, existing or non-existent lands, sometimes funny and ridiculous to the point of absurdity; often they travel in time and witnesses important events.

 Many adventures in Tytus, Romek i A'Tomek have speculative or science fiction elements, some are outright parodies of the established genre.
 The subjects and background themes in all of the books reflect the culture and atmosphere of the time they were drawn and printed.
 For instance, the early books are dominated by Scouting-related themes and community service, while the 1990s-era books subtly point out the social, economic and cultural changes that occurred in Poland at that time.
 The dialogues often feature a unique mix of youth slang, slang from the pre-World War II Poland, words from other European languages as well as Chmielewski's humorous neologisms which contain political themes and satire.

 The books are educational, but won its intended young audience because they are also full of adventure, humor, mystery and even subversive anarchism.
 This, together with the main character, a monkey that tries to become human, made them popular among kids and teenagers.
 The popularity of the series was also helped by the artistic design - they were very colorful, and more vibrant than the black and white TV or most of the other media Polish children were exposed in the early second half of the 20th century.
 Over the years, the series became less rigid, as Chmielewski was able to go beyond a number of constrains imposed on him by the publisher.

 The books have been described as having lasting popularity larger than many other Polish comics, and one of the reasons for that is that while Chmielewski had to follow some dictates of propaganda and censorship, and include some, mostly educational, themes, he was able to do it in a way that was subtle and not overbearing.
 In fact, some of the humor in the series can be interpreted as a veiled critique of the community authorities.
 Nonetheless some elements of propaganda, such as critique of capitalism and the United States, can be found in early books.

 Reception

-It's considered one of the classic Polish children's comics and one o the most popular Polish comic book series.
+It's considered one of the classic Polish children's comics and one of the most popular Polish comic book series.
 It has been described as one of the most important achievements of Polish comics already in 1979.